MYSTERIES

 MURDER THROUGH THE AGES ed. by Maxim Jakubowski 25 tales include ancient world stories by Lindsey Davis, Marilyn Todd, Amy Myers, Peter Tremayne, and Manda Scott.

-THE MOSAIC OF SHADOWS by Tom Harper There’s murder and intrigue in Byzantium, as Demetrios Askiates, unveiler of mysteries, seeks the would-be assassin of the emperor.
+THE MOSAIC OF SHADOWS by Tom Harper Murder and intrigue in Byzantium, as Demetrios Askiates, unveiler of mysteries, seeks a would-be assassin of the emperor.
+Followed by Knights of the Cross and Siege of Heaven.

 CHAMPION OF THE DEAD by Patrick Hatten When Athens’ finest boxer drops dead during a match with the brutish “Bull of Corinth,” his protégé Idas must uncover the identity and motives of the poisoner.